pheebcodes/mask/README.md

 # @chancedickson/mask

-A easy library using ES6 Proxies for streamlining Bitmask definitions.
+An easy library using ES6 Proxies for streamlining Bitmask definitions.

 ## MaskFactory